Lamont Summer Academy

 • Double Minor $400.
 Students can sign up for an additional performance minor & a classroom minor at a discounted rate of $400 for both.
 See the Curriculum tab below for details.

-• Payment plans are available.
+• Payment plans and scholarships are available.
 Contact us for details.

 Scholarships & Financial Aid